-Hoglets are independent at the point of having been weaned, at around 16 weeks old and a weight of about 250g (9 oz.).
-Once they have left the family fold they do not appear to socialise with their mother or siblings and appear generally intolerant of company.
-Interestingly, unlike most other mammal species, hedgehogs don’t appear to actively drive out their offspring.
-A genetic study published in Molecular Ecology in 1998 reported restricted gene flow between their sample populations in Oxford, suggesting dispersal occurred rarely.
-Patrick Doncaster and his colleagues found that, although hedgehogs in their study population in Oxford did disperse, sometimes several kilometres, they had no obvious dispersal stage.
+A genetic study published in Molecular Ecology in 1998 reported restricted gene flow between their sample populations in Oxford, indicating only occasional dispersal.
+Patrick Doncaster and his colleagues found disperal among their subjects to be patchy.
+Hedgehogs in their study population in Oxford did disperse, sometimes several kilometres, but had no obvious dispersal stage.
 Conversely, the west London studies of Pat Morris and Nigel Reeve suggest that young have a dispersal stage shortly after weaning and it is during these few months that they establish their future adult ranges (either before, or soon after, their first winter).

 Doncaster and his co-workers also observed that some types of habitat (e.g. arable land) and landscape features (e.g. roads) are actively avoided by hedgehogs and may limit their potential to disperse.
-When dispersal does occur, tracking studies, including that by Doncaster and his team, suggest that males and females disperse equal distances.
-A study by Hanne-Mari Saether at Trondheim University radio-tracked 25 juvenile hedgehogs in Trondheim (Norway) for four weeks and found no differences in dispersal distances, dispersal date or body weight at the time that could be related to sex.
-Adult males undergo a temporary range expansion or shift to search a larger area for females during the breeding season, but this cannot be considered dispersal because they return to their core range at the end of the season.
+When dispersal does occur, tracking studies, including that by Doncaster and his team, suggest males and females disperse equal distances.
+A study by Hanne-Mari Saether at Trondheim University radio-tracked 25 juvenile hedgehogs in Trondheim (Norway) for four weeks and found no differences in dispersal distance, dispersal date or body weight at the time that could be related to sex.
+Adult males undergo a temporary range expansion or shift to search a larger area for females during the breeding season, but this is not true dispersal because they return to their core range at the end of the season.

 There is debate as to the age at which the hoglets will become sexually mature.
 In Hedgehogs, Nigel Reeve suggests that, while captive individuals have been observed to reach maturity at only seven months old (perhaps owing to the ready supply of food), wild individuals are unlikely to become sexually active until between nine months and a year old.
 Consequently, most wild hogs will not breed during their first spring or summer.